rathergood/Crypto-Currency-Price/README.md

 so you would type in =ccprice("ethereum-classic", "btc")

 https://coinmarketcap.com/currencies/heat-ledger/
 so you would type in =ccprice("heat-ledger", "btc")

+The function should automatically update every 10 minutes.
+If it doesn't, try refreshing the page.
+If this still isn't working, then try cutting and pasting the sheet to "jumpstart" the API call.

 Show some love (BTC):
 1N1iZfDJLYjCDNQMNaJosWyeJBAqJF91ub